ChrstphrHll/npc_gen/students/Dree Nuala.md

 # Dree Nuala
 ---
 ### Description
-- Gnome Rouge from Verdain
+- Gnome Rouge from Aldercrown Empire
 - 6th year Diplomacy student in Treskal
-- long straight brunette hair that's messy, Amber eyes, and Brown skin
+- long wavy grey hair that's messy, Amber eyes, and Brown skin
 - Is Unreligious and Big-thinking, and has Stoicism as their ideal

 ### Organizations